compbiocore/VariantVisualization.jl/docs/src/installation.md

 Windows 10, Windows 7.

+To install Julia on Windows, you can follow the [platform specific instructions](https://julialang.org/downloads/platform.html).

 #### Linux

 *Note*: To run on remote compute clusters, you may need to load opengl module along with julia/1.1.0.